microsoft/microsoft-ui-xaml/specs/CalendarView/CalendarViewSpec1.md

 [Brush](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Media.Brush)
 are used to customize the background rendering of items in any of the `CalendarView's` [DisplayModes](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.CalendarDatePicker.DisplayMode).
+The current date in the month view uses the `TodayHoverBackground` and `TodayPressedBackground` brushes though.

 ### Showcasing the CalendarItemHoverBackground property - February is hovered